 Regsiter for a Career Day

-We offer more than 30 career days a year to Portland-area students.
-Most are specifically for students in our contract partner school districts (Portland, Parkrose and North Clackamas), while others are also open to students from the greater tri-county area.
+In a typical year, we offer more than 50 career days to Portland-area students.
+Most are specifically for students in our contract partner school districts (Portland Public Schools, Parkrose, North Clackamas, Gresham-Barlow, Reynolds and Oregon Charter Academy) while others are also open to students from the greater tri-county area.
 For more information on how to register for specific days, visit our Events page.

 Explore other options

-Learn about internships, mentorships, apprenticeships and other career-education possibilities in the Our Work section.
+Learn about internships, mentor programs, and other career-education possibilities in the Our Work section.

 Hear what other students say